Padilla Support Center

 The first of its kind in the nation, this statewide network encompasses six centers, in New York City and the counties of Erie/Monroe, Oneida, Albany, Westchester, and Suffolk/Nassau.
 In addition to operating the New York City center, IDP’s Padilla Support Center provides critical support to many of the other centers through trainings and consultations.

-To find out more about the Office of Indigent Legal Services’ Padilla Initiative, click here.
+Learn more about the Office of Indigent Legal Services’ Padilla Initiative.

 IDP works to ensure that Padilla is interpreted fairly such that non-citizen defendants receive the full benefit of their Sixth Amendment rights.

 New York and other post-conviction relief practitioners and litigants are encouraged to contact IDP Staff Attorney Ryan Muennich via the contact form below for litigation support and technical assistance.

 Additionally, IDP is interested in filing amicus briefs on impact Padilla issues in the appellate courts; practitioners and litigants may contact Ryan Muennich to discuss amicus support.